How to Use Leaned or Leant (Verb Conjugations)

 Besides this, lean is also understood as relying on someone or something for support, as in "he leans on his family for help and guidance."
 Also, to lean can be understood as having a preference towards something: I'm leaning towards the lasagna over the salmon.

-Verb forms of “lean”
+Verb forms of 'lean'

-Perfect Continuous I have been leaning I had been leaning I will have been leaning
+I have been leaning • He/she/it has been leaning

 Is "lean" a regular or irregular verb?